-On October 4, 2019, we completed a corporate reorganization in which iTeos Therapeutics, Inc., iTeos Belgium SA, and the stockholders of iTeos Belgium SA entered into an Equity Contribution and Exchange Agreement, or the Share Exchange, pursuant to which all outstanding shares of preferred stock, common stock and profit certificates of iTeos Belgium SA were exchanged on a one-for-one basis for newly issued shares of iTeos Therapeutics, Inc. iTeos Therapeutics, Inc. was a newly formed holding company, and as a result of the Share Exchange, iTeos Belgium SA became a wholly owned subsidiary of iTeos Therapeutics, Inc. iTeos Therapeutics US, Inc. included our U.S. operations and was located in Cambridge, Massachusetts. iTeos Therapeutics US, Inc., which was a wholly owned subsidiary of iTeos Belgium SA throughout 2019.
+On October 4, 2019, we completed a corporate reorganization in which iTeos Therapeutics, Inc., iTeos Belgium SA, and the stockholders of iTeos Belgium SA entered into an Equity Contribution and Exchange Agreement, or the Share Exchange, pursuant to which all outstanding shares of preferred stock, common stock and profit certificates of iTeos Belgium SA were exchanged on a one-for-one basis for newly issued shares of iTeos Therapeutics, Inc. iTeos Therapeutics, Inc. was a newly formed holding company, and as a result of the Share Exchange, iTeos Belgium SA became a wholly owned subsidiary of iTeos Therapeutics, Inc. iTeos Therapeutics US, Inc. included our U.S. operations and was located in Cambridge, Massachusetts. iTeos Therapeutics US, Inc., which was a wholly owned subsidiary of iTeos Belgium SA prior to the Share Exchange, continued to be a wholly owned subsidiary of iTeos Belgium SA throughout 2019.
 On February 28, 2020, iTeos Therapeutics, Inc. purchased iTeos Therapeutics US, Inc. from iTeos Belgium SA and then the entities effectively merged.